-Lili Reinhart’s Comment About Brad Pitt & Jennifer Aniston Is An Unpopular Opinion
+Lili Reinhart Had An Unpopular Opinion About That Brad Pitt & Jennifer Aniston Reunion

 Days after Jennifer Aniston and Brad Pitt broke the internet with a very flirty reading of Fast Times at Ridgemont High, Lili Reinhart is weighing in.
 The actor, who is no stranger to public scrutiny over her relationship and breakup with Cole Sprouse, took to Twitter to share an "unpopular opinion" about fans' fascination with the former couple's relationship status.
 Lili Reinhart’s comment about Brad Pitt and Jennifer Aniston asks the public to give the veteran actors their space and take an acting scene for what it is.

 Public interest in Pitt and Aniston — who were married from 2002 to 2005 — has only increased in recent months due to the Fight Club actor's appearance at his ex's 50th birthday and a very friendly reunion at the 2020 SAG Awards, where they were spotted hugging and holding hands.
 While sources told E!
 News that this didn't mean they were getting back together at the time, fans couldn't help shipping the former couple when they reunited for Dane Cook Presents Feelin' A-Live: A Virtual Table Read Of Fast Times at Ridgemont High on Thursday, Sept.
 17 and Aniston got flirty while reading the pool scene.